Data processing agreement

 B.3 Data pseudonymization

-• IP addresses recorded in API request logs, API key usage logs, and consent records are pseudonymized before storage using SHA-256 hashing.
-Raw IP addresses are not persisted.
+• IP addresses recorded in API request logs, API key usage logs, and consent records are pseudonymized before storage using SHA-256 hashing where implemented.

-• Account deletion audit records store only a SHA-256 hash of the deleted email address, not the raw email.
+• Account deletion audit records store a SHA-256 hash of the deleted email address rather than the raw email.

 B.4 Data minimization and retention

-• Retention windows are enforced per-plan and per-category as described in Data lifecycle and Annex A.
+• Retention windows are enforced per plan and per category as described in Data lifecycle.

 • Automated retention enforcement processes periodically delete records and output files that have exceeded their retention window.

-• Output files are deleted when their retention window expires.
-Customers should download outputs they need before expiry.
+• Output files are temporary and are deleted when their retention window expires.

 B.5 Network and perimeter security

-• WAF and DDoS protection: Cloudflare WAF rules enforce edge-level controls including bot mitigation, injection protection, and abuse prevention.
+• WAF and DDoS protection: Cloudflare WAF and edge controls provide bot mitigation, injection protection, DDoS protection, and abuse prevention.

-• Rate limiting: API requests are rate-limited at multiple layers including edge-level and application-level controls that enforce plan-tiered request limits.
+• Rate limiting: API requests are rate-limited at multiple layers, including edge-level and application-level controls that enforce plan-tiered limits.

-• Data isolation: Sensitive data (API key hashes, webhook encrypted secrets, credit ledger) is stored separately from public-facing data and is not accessible through public-facing APIs.
+• Data isolation: Sensitive data such as API key hashes, encrypted webhook secrets, and credit ledger records is access-controlled and not exposed through public APIs.

 B.6 Availability and resilience

-• BabySea maintains a Personal Data Breach notification process aligned with Section 9 of this DPA and GDPR Art 33.
+• BabySea maintains a Personal Data Breach notification process aligned with Section 9 of this DPA and GDPR Article 33.

-• Incidents are detected through error monitoring, uptime monitoring, and operational alerting.
+• Incidents are detected through error monitoring, uptime monitoring, operational alerting, logs, and derived observability signals.

 • Personnel with access to production systems are bound by confidentiality obligations.